w3c/wai-website/pages/about/groups/task-forces/pronunciation.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The Spoken Presentation Task Force is a task force of the [Accessible Platform Architectures Working Group](/about/groups/apawg/).

-Some information on this page is also shown on, and may be more current in, the [Spoken Presentation Task Force page](https://www.w3.org/groups/tf/pronunciation-tf/).
+The objective of the Spoken Presentation (SP) Task Force is to develop normative specifications and best practice guidance on providing proper pronunciation for HTML content so that words are pronounced correctly when using text-to-speech (TTS) synthesis.

 {::nomarkdown}
 {% include box.html type="end" %}